gh-gill/node-red-contrib-metabase-embed/README.md

 or

-Or install the node from the Palette section of your Node-RED editor by searching by name (`node-red-contrib-metabaseb-embed`).
+Or install the node from the Palette section of your Node-RED editor by searching by name (`node-red-contrib-metabase-embed`).

 ## configuration